-Along with profound panting, warning signs include bright red tongue and gums, wide eyes, and elongated appearance of the tongue.
+Along with profound panting, warning signs of overheating include a bright red tongue and gums, wide eyes, weakness, and elongated appearance of the tongue.
 Take steps to prevent overheating by keeping your dog cool and minimizing exposure to heat.
 Always take careful steps to keep your dog safe in hot weather.
+Never leave a dog alone in a car as cars can quickly get much hotter than the outside temperature.
 When in doubt, take your dog to the vet for medical attention.

 Panting may simply be a sign of happiness in your dog.
 If so, the rest of your dog's body language will reflect this happy mood.
 The tail will usually be wagging in a happy way.
 Your dog's body and facial features will be somewhat relaxed.
 The eyes will appear bright and happy.
-Once things calm down, the panting will likely slow down and may eventually stop.
+Once things calm down, the panting will slow down and eventually stop.
 Continued mild panting with an open mouth and bright eyes is normal in a relaxed, content dog.
-In fact, many people consider this to be a doggie smile!
-One researcher, Patricia Simonet, who has taught animal behavior at Sierra Nevada College in Lake Tahoe, worked with undergraduates on a research study that she believed resulted in the discovery of a panting sound that has the same significance as a human laugh!
+In fact, many people consider this to be a doggie smile.

 Dogs are pretty good at hiding pain and illness from humans.
 Some dogs try harder than others to hide their discomfort.
-However, once they reach a certain level of discomfort they often cannot help but show signs such as panting.
-Look for other signs of illness or pain, such as vomiting, loss of appetite, diarrhea, lethargy, limping, and behavior changes.
+However, once they reach a certain level of discomfort, they often cannot help but show signs, such as panting.
+Look for other signs of illness or pain, such as vomiting, loss of appetite, diarrhea, lethargy, limping, pacing, and behavior changes.
 Contact your veterinarian if you suspect that your dog is sick or injured.

 These are just a few of the possible reasons why your dog may be panting: